aws-samples/aws-lambda-python-oracle-connection/README.md

     ![edit secret in secrets manager](edit-secret.png "Add Credentials")

-5. Open the Lambda function `py-oracle-connection-example` in the AWS Console and specify the correct VPC settings in order to connect to the Oracle database.
+5. Open the Lambda function `py-oracle-connection-example-thin` or `py-oracle-connection-example-thick` in the AWS Console and specify the correct VPC settings in order to connect to the Oracle database.

     ![configure vpc](edit-vpc.png "Add VPC configuration to connect to Oracle")